DataCorrupted/sqp/README.md

 ### cutest_py

-A python-cutest interface written by Jianshan Wang.
-Some files are missing, please make sure that you have cutest installed and then run:
+A python-CUTEst interface written by Jianshan Wang.
+Some files are missing, please make sure that you have CUTEst installed and then run:

 	./collect_files.sh